homix/ELMED219-2022/Lab0.2-MRI/README.md

-# Digital imaging and image analysis (optional part of ELMED219-2022)
+# Digital imaging and image analysis (optional part)

 ### Before you start on this optional Lab0.2-MRI (also introducing IMC):